 (DD Jan!)

-The direct translation would be “Precious” or “Valuable.”
-Still, recently, it has been taken by the Otaku and Idol community to refer to some image, action or information about their favorite characters online.
-It can be used alone or with それ” Sore” 、あれ” Are” 、これ” Kore” は尊い “wa toutoi.”
-It is mainly used online, but it is common to hear people use it at certain events of the idol or otaku genre.
-But it is not typical for ordinary people on the street to understand it.
+The direct translation would be “precious” or “valuable”.
+However, recently it has been adopted by the otaku and idol community to refer to an image, action, or information about their favorite characters online.
+It can be used alone or with それ” Sore”, あれ” Are”, これ” Kore” は尊い “wa toutoi”.
+It is mainly used online, but it is common to hear people using it at certain events in the idol or otaku genres.
+But it is not typical for ordinary people on the street to understand.

 (Oshi ga toutoi!)